AckeeCZ/frontend-cookbook/pages/contribution/Guidelines.md

 ---

 > Ok, I have a new idea.
-Now, what's the right way to implement it to move FE in Ackee forward and let other team members have a benefit from that?
+Now, what's the right way to implement it to move FE in Ackee forward and let other team members benefit from that?

 1. 💡**Idea validation**